johnyukon21/johnyukon21.github.io/connecting_to_a_bitcoin_node.md

 #### P2P
 One of the interfaces into a Bitcoin node is the peer to peer port (usually 8333) which external applications can query using the [Bitcoin Peer to Peer protocol](https://en.bitcoin.it/wiki/Protocol_documentation).
 This interface is usually used by nodes to communicate to each other to propoagte blocks and transactions.
-Usually applications connect to the p2p interface only for broadcasting transactions.
-Other than that, this interface is not powerful enough to be used by applications like wallets or block explorers.
+Usually applications connect to the p2p interface only for broadcasting transactions or if you are using an SPV scheme.
+An application can use the SPV scheme to connect to either a random node on the network or a dedicated trusted node (eg Green).
+In the latter case, it is worth noting that in reality the application has the benefits of running a full node even though it is using an SPV scheme to communicate to the node.

 #### JSON-RPC
 The Bitcoin node reference implementation exposes a [JSON-RPC interface](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list) (usually at port 8332) which applications can query.
 When an application runs on the same host as the Bitcoin node, it can talk to the JSON-RPC interface using the loopback address.